NLTGCR: A class of Nonlinear Acceleration Procedures based on Conjugate Residuals: Theoretical results

 Assume a sweep using $j$ substeps of Algorithm~\ref{alg:nltgcr} has been carried out.
 Our next result will invoke the linear residual \eq{eq:LinRes} \tilde r_{j+1} = r_j - V_j y_j , \en as well as the deviation between the actual residual $r_{j+1}$ and its linear version $\tilde r_{j+1}$ at the $(j+1)$-th iteration: \eq{eq:ResDev} z_{j+1} = \tilde r_{j+1} - r_{j+1} . \en

-We first analyze the magnitude of $z_{j+1}$.
-Define \eq{eq:wi} w_i = (J(x_j) - J(x_i)) p_i \ \mbox{for} \ i=j_m, \cdots, j ; \quad \mbox{and}\quad W_j = [w_{j_m}, \cdots, w_j ]. \en Observe that \eq{eq:Jxjpi} J(x_j) p_i = J(x_i) p_i + w_i = v_i + w_i . \en We also define: \eq{eq:2ndOrd} s_j = f(x_{j+1}) - f(x_j) - J(x_j) (x_{j+1} - x_j) . \en Recall from the Taylor series expansion $s_j$ is a second order term relative to $\| x_{j+1}-x_j \|_2$.
+We first analyze the magnitude of $z_{j+1}$. {Define \eq{eq:wi} w_i =J(x_j)p_i -v_i \ \mbox{for} \ i=j_m, \cdots, j ; \quad \mbox{and}\quad W_j = [w_{j_m}, \cdots, w_j ]. \en so that, \eq{eq:Jxjpi} J(x_j) p_i = v_i + w_i . \en Note that the algorithm suggests that $J(x_i) p_i \approx v_i$ but that equality is not satisfied except in the linear case \footnote{We thank Eric de Sturler for catching an incorrect statement in an earlier version of this paper related to this observation.}}.
+We also define: \eq{eq:2ndOrd} s_j = f(x_{j+1}) - f(x_j) - J(x_j) (x_{j+1} - x_j) . \en Recall from the Taylor series expansion $s_j$ is a second order term relative to $\| x_{j+1}-x_j \|_2$.
 Then we derive the following bound on the norm of $z_{j+1}$ in the next proposition.

 \begin{proposition} The difference $\tilde r_{j+1} - r_{j+1} $ satisfies the relation: \eq{eq:ResDiff} \tilde r_{j+1} - r_{j+1} = W_j y_j + s_j = W_j V_j^T r_j + s_j , \en and therefore: \eq{eq:ResDiffN} \| \tilde r_{j+1} - r_{j+1} \|_2 \le \| W_j \|_2 \ \| r_j \|_2 + \| s_j \|_2 . \en